Peek Gai Tod Nam Pla ปีกไก่ทอด Thai Fish Sauce Chicken Wings

 Notes

 The marinade needs time.
-One hour at minimum, overnight if you have it.
-Fish sauce is a liquid seasoning that works by penetrating the meat over time — a wing marinated for five minutes has fish sauce on its surface.
-A wing marinated for one hour has fish sauce in its meat.
-A wing marinated overnight has fish sauce all the way through, the flavor settled and deep rather than sitting on the surface waiting to be washed off by the oil.
+Two hours at minimum, overnight if you have it.
+Fish sauce is a liquid seasoning that works by penetrating the meat over time.
+A wing marinated for two hours has fish sauce in its meat.
+A wing marinated overnight has fish sauce all the way through, the flavor settled and deep rather than sitting on the surface.
 The patience is the marinade's requirement, not yours.
 You are simply waiting.Pat the wings dry before they go into the oil.
-This is the step that makes the difference between a crisp skin and a skin that is trying to crisp but cannot because it is producing steam from the moisture it carried into the oil.
-Dry skin + hot oil = crisp.
-Wet skin + hot oil = splattering and soft.
+Dry skin plus hot oil equals crisp.
+Wet skin plus hot oil equals splattering and soft.
 Thirty seconds with paper towels.
 Do it.Do not crowd the oil.
-This is the instruction that appears on every fried food recipe and is ignored by every home cook at least once.
-Crowding drops the oil temperature immediately — the wings begin to absorb oil rather than frying in it, and the skin softens rather than crisps.
-Four to five wings at a time in a medium pot.
-Rest the oil between batches by letting it return to 350°F before the next batch goes in.
-The extra ten minutes this adds to the total time produces a completely different result than the rushed version.Eat them hot.
-Thai fish sauce chicken wings are at their best the moment they come off the paper towels.
-The skin that is perfectly crisp at five minutes will be noticeably less so at twenty.
-If you are making these for a group, fry the last batch just before serving and keep earlier batches in a 200°F oven on a wire rack.
-But the mat on the floor and the wings straight from the oil — that is the right way.
+Crowding drops the oil temperature immediately, the wings begin to absorb oil rather than frying in it, and the skin softens rather than crisps.
+Six to eight wings at a time in the pot.
+Let the oil return to temperature between batches.Eat them hot.
+Thai fish sauce chicken wings are at their best the moment they come off the wire rack.
+If you are making these for a group, fry the last batch just before serving and keep earlier batches in a low oven on a wire rack.
+But the mat on the floor and the wings straight from the oil, that is the right way.